-To customize your Dominion User Station, you can replace the default Raritan desktop background with a background image of your choice.
+To customize your Dominion User Station GUI appearance, you can replace the default Raritan desktop background, application logo, and login screen with your own images and messaging.
 System Administration privilege is required.

-The applied background image is active on the login page and the desktop background.
-The background is applied for all users.
-Changes to the image are logged to the event log with image name and user who performed the change.
-The background image is included in backups and restore, while a factory reset restores the original default image.
-There is also an option to restore the default image at anytime.
+Customizations are applied for all users.
+Changes are logged to the event log with image name and user who performed the change.
+Customization's are included in backups and restore, while a factory reset restores the original default images.
+You can also restore the defaults at anytime.